 Version 5 Manual

-PingPlotter Pro has a built in web interface, which allows you to view data and access quite a few options of PingPlotter Pro from a web browser - without having to be local on the machine that is collecting data.
+PingPlotter Professional has a built-in web interface, allowing you to view data and access several PingPlotter functions from a web browser without having immediate access to the machine collecting data.

 Enabling the built-in web interface

 To enable the web interface, go to Edit → Options → Web Server and select Enable built-in web server.
 By default, the web interface is configured to use port 7464, but this may be changed to accommodate your specific network environment.
 You may also set a login and password for the interface to restrict access.

 Accessing the web interface

 To access the web interface from your local machine, launch your preferred web browser and navigate to the following address:

 This should open the PingPlotter web interface.
 By default, the web interface address is http://localhost:7464.

 The web interface functions almost identically to the PingPlotter application.
 From the web interface, you can:

 - Create a custom summary screen (and add/remove targets from it)

 - Changing the period of time on the timeline graph